creachadair/chirp/spec.md

 ## Protocol Definition

 The current protocol is Version 0, indicated by the packet header `\xc7\x00`.
+The second byte of the header is reserved for packet structure versioning.

 An implementation of the protocol consists of two components: